The Public Facility Review Process

-Understand the steps of the 2232 Process, terminology, its origins in the Virginia Code and Comprehensive Plan, and location of existing telecommunications facilities within Fairfax County.
+Understand the steps of the Public Facility Review Process, terminology, its origins in the Virginia Code and Comprehensive Plan, and location of existing telecommunications facilities within Fairfax County.

 Fill out an application for either a telecommunications or non-telecommunications public facility.
 Mail or hand delivery submission.
 Read about common mistakes and questions.
 Identify the pertinent attachments required for your application.

-Research the history of public facilities and applicable amendments to pertainent 2232 applications.
+Research the history of public facilities and applicable amendments to pertinent 2232 applications.
 Determine the state of active applications progressing through the 2232 application process.
-Obtain staff reports for 2232 applications scheduled for public hearing before the Planning Commision and selected past staff reports.
+Obtain staff reports for 2232 applications scheduled for public hearing before the Planning Commission and selected past staff reports.